-A gentleman who experienced this corruption first hand is Mohammed Dib, who witnessed his six-year-old daughter brutally injured by shrapnel when bombs dropped onto his home.
+A gentleman who experienced this corruption first hand is Mohammed Dib.
+Mohammed witnessed his six-year-old daughter brutally injured by shrapnel when bombs dropped onto his home.

 Mohammed had arose suspicion with Syrian security forces as he came to England for a ten-day trip.
 Upon returning to Syria he had his passport seized and was interrogated, they were convinced he had been in England to speak with opposition supporters.

 An investigation was logged and Mohammed was taken to prison.